Mobile apps and web applications development

 • Highly responsive.

-• Can work while offline.
+• It can work while offline.

 Cons: